TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Evaluative Study

 \subsection{Procedure and Measurements}

-Participants provided consent and verbally answered a few demographic questions.
-After a brief general introduction to the purpose of the system, participants completed six blocks of activities.
-Each block consisted of a training phase with the tactile overlay and without it and then interaction with the tablet to answer questions or complete task requests, depending on the block.
+Participants provided consent and verbally answered demographic questions.
+After an introduction to the system's purpose, participants completed six blocks of activities.
+Each block consisted of a training phase with the tactile overlay and without it and then interaction with the tablet to answer questions or complete task requests.
 When the participant asked an additional question or required further assistance, the experimenter recorded the task as ``completed with assistance''.
-We designed the experiment's diagrams to be representative of reasonably complex diagrams that one might encounter in real life but also to have unequivocally correct or incorrect answers for our questions (see also comments on scalability in the Discussion---Subsection \ref{sec:discussion:TADADesign}).
-The diagrams used for training and the diagrams used to answer the questions were different.
-After each block, the experimenter requested general comments about the interaction techniques, which were recorded.
-After all tasks, participants verbally answered a modified NASA TLX questionnaire (scale 1-10).
+We designed the experiment's diagrams to be representative of reasonably complex diagrams that one might encounter in real life but also to have unequivocally correct or incorrect answers (see also scalability discussion---Subsection \ref{sec:discussion:TADADesign}).
+The diagrams used for training and to answer the questions were different.
+After each block, the experimenter requested general comments about the interaction techniques.
+After all tasks, participants verbally answered a NASA TLX questionnaire.
+We changed the original TLX questionnaire scale from 21 to 10 points to make it more convenient for verbal interaction.

-We collected the following data: a) demographic data; b) correctness of answers to questions or success in activity completion; c) comments on the interaction techniques used; d) video of the tablet and hands; e) experimenter's observations and; f) NASA TLX responses.
-The experiment took between 45 and 90 minutes to complete.
+We collected: a) demographic data; b) correctness of answers or success in activity; c) comments on interaction techniques; d) video of the tablet and hands; e) experimenter's observations and; f) NASA TLX responses.
+The experiment took 45-90 minutes.